Connect the Raven vault.

 | Privacy posture | Local-first; sync is optional | Cloud-first by default |

-| Best for | Writers and developers on Mac and iPhone | Teams, web workspaces, or app-specific assistant features |
+| Best for | Writers and developers on Mac, iPhone, and iPad | Teams, web workspaces, or app-specific assistant features |

 Files make it easier to change tools.
 Raven keeps the notes readable without tying your writing to one vendor.